S3 method for class 'rfsrc'

 which_outcome

-Integer index or character name of the class for which the ROC curve is computed.
-For binary forests this is typically 1 or 2; for multi-class forests any valid class index.
-Use which_outcome = 0 to obtain the overall (averaged) ROC.
+Integer index or character name of the class to score.
+For binary forests this is usually 1 or 2; for multi-class forests, any valid class index or level name. which_outcome = "all" or 0 behaves differently by engine:

 oob